 Categorial Forms as Intelligibility of Social Objects.
-Reification and Objectivity in Lukács Confronting Reification: The Revitalization of a Concept in Late Capitalism, ed.
-Gregory Zucker, Leiden: Brill/Chicago: Haymarket Books. (in press)
+Reification and Objectivity in Lukács, in Confronting Reification.
+Revitalizing Georg Lukács’s Thought in Late Capitalism, ed.
+Gregory R. Smulewicz-Zucker, Leiden: Brill/Chicago: Haymarket Books 2020, 25-47.

 The concept of categories played a crucial role in all major intellectual constellations at the beginning of the 20th Century.
 Major schools, such as neo-Kantianism, social theory (Durkheim and Simmel), phenomenology (Husserl and Heidegger), and early critical theory developed new approaches to the problem of categories by shifting the focus from the concept of rationality to the concept of meaning and culture.
 Though inherited from Kant, these philosophers are concerned with re-interpreting categories as constitutive for ontology and a theory of meaning rather than a theory of subjectivity.
 In this vein, Lukács’ appropriation of Lask’s theory of categories is crucial for understanding the concept of reification in History and Class Consciousness.
 Lukács’ relation to neo-Kantianism is obscured by the problematic translation of one of his key words, not only in HCC, but also in his later writings, particularly, “Gegenständlichkeitsform” [form of objecthood].
 For Lukács, this concept indicates a new way of thinking about objects as being constituted by their “being.”
 The meaningfulness of objects is not established through an “application” of categories to pre-existing material or to sensual experience.
 Instead, objects are constituted as objects from the beginning on as meaningful objects through their categorial form.
 The categorial form of objects establishes their “truth” and makes them accessible to subjective acts.
 The crucial question of how objects are constituted in their categorial structure leads Lukács towards a new appropriation of Marx’s concept of categories in Capital, which, as a consequence, is less Hegelian than is usually thought.
 Indeed, Lukács is able to develop his concept of reification as the “category of categories” through the lens of a neo-Kantian-inspired reading of Marx.
 In this paper, I shed more light on this background in Lukács’ philosophy, especially since not only can this help us understand the methodological and philosophical premises of his social ontology, but this also opens up new venues for developing a critical theory of society as a theory of social being.